 - Students must have completed at least 3300 credits by the end of their third year in the College in order to enter the BA/MPP program.

 - Students must complete all required general education courses and all courses required for their major before beginning the BA/MPP program.
 Exceptions to this policy include:

 - Students can enter the BA/MPP program without having completed the thesis requirement for their College major.
 Students must complete the thesis requirement before the end of their joint residency.

 - Students who have two or fewer outstanding BA course requirements can be admitted to the BA/MPP program with the permission of the Harris Dean of Students Office if the required course(s) can be taken during the Spring Quarter of their fourth year.

 - Applicants are expected to have a GPA of 3.25 or higher.

 - All majors are strongly encouraged to apply.

 - Students must have completed at least one course, at any level, in at least two of the following three areas at the College: microeconomics, statistics, or calculus.
-Examination credit will not be accepted for this requirement, i.e., AP course work.
+Examination credit will not be accepted for this requirement, e.g., AP course work.

 - PPHA courses taken prior to entering the BA/MPP program will not count toward the MPP.
 If the courses taken prior to matriculation are required for the MPP, the student will substitute them with approved electives.

-After reviewing with their College adviser, students should speak with the College BA/MA adviser (Pete Segall, firstname.lastname@example.org), early in the third year.
-Interested students should submit their formal application to the program by April 15 of their third year in the College: https://apply-harris.uchicago.edu/apply.
-Please note that BA/MPP applicants are exempt from the application fee.
-Applicants are required to submit GRE scores.
+After reviewing with their College adviser, students should speak with Sparkle Dalphinis, associate director of student recruitment at Harris (firstname.lastname@example.org), early in the third year.
+Interested students should submit their formal application to the program by April 15 of their third year in the College: apply-harris.uchicago.edu/apply.
+Please note that BA/MPP applicants are exempt from the application fee and do not have to submit a GRE score.